Arvindtechicon/WatchLater-/README.md

 - The extension will automatically save the **video link with the current timestamp**.
 - Click on the extension anytime to access and revisit your saved timestamps.

-## 🤝 Contributing
-Feel free to fork this repo and submit pull requests!

 ## 📜 License
 This project is licensed under the MIT License.